biscoff cookie recipe - soft and chewy cookie butter cookies on plate

 What is Biscoff Cookie Butter?

 Biscoff cookie butter (also called speculoos spread) is a smooth, spreadable paste made from crushed Lotus Biscoff cookies.
 It has a unique caramelized, slightly spiced flavor with notes of cinnamon and brown sugar.
-This Belgian treat is perfect for stuffing cookies, spreading on toast, or eating straight from the jar!
+This Belgian treat is perfect for stuffing cookies, spreading on toast, or eating straight from the jar.

 Why This Biscoff Cookie Recipe Works